StellaSTWong/StellaSTWong.github.io/content/Portfolio/MyPortfolio/index.md

 I facilitate awareness-raising and (informal) educational programmes and events.
 I also develop visual communication materials, such as posters.

-**Example: Public webinar on the human rights implications of the International Court of Justice's Advisory Opinion on climate change**
+**Example: Public webinar on the human rights implications of the International Court of Justice's Advisory Opinion on climate change** ([Link to the event page](https://gnhre.org/?p=18433))

 {{< figure
   src="FINAL_GNHREwebinarICJ_poster.png"
   alt="Poster for the event"
-  caption="I designed the poster for the event." class="post_image"
+  caption="I coordinated the communication and outreach efforts with other partner organisations.
+I also designed the poster for the event." class="post_image"
 >}}